How to Smell like a Dog, with Ed Yong

 So animals use touch and vibrations in all sorts of exciting ways.

-the metallic green and orange combo is really working for us.
+i mean the green the the metallic green and orange combo is really working for us i i also want

 The young wasp hatches from those eggs and then basically eats the cockroach alive, right?